agoose77/jupyterlab-imarkdown/README.md

 [pypi]: https://pypi.org/project/jupyterlab-imarkdown

-A JupyterLab extension to embed rich output in Markdown cells, e.g.
+A JupyterLab extension to embed rich output in Markdown cells.

+This extension implements only the machinery required to embed rich outputs.
+Parsing Markdown into expressions is performed with a separate plugin `jupyterlab-markup-exp`:
 ```markdown
 The current value of x is {{ x }}
 ```